Butts County, Georgia: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 25,434.
+Of the residents, 19.9% were under the age of 18 and 16.6% were 65 years of age or older; the median age was 40.2 years.
+For every 100 females there were 115.3 males, and for every 100 females age 18 and over there were 119.3 males.
+22.4% of residents lived in urban areas and 77.6% lived in rural areas.

+The racial makeup of the county was 66.1% White, 26.9% Black or African American, 0.2% American Indian and Alaska Native, 0.4% Asian, 0.0% Native Hawaiian and Pacific Islander, 1.7% from some other race, and 4.7% from two or more races.
+Hispanic or Latino residents of any race comprised 3.2% of the population.

+There were 8,460 households in the county, of which 32.7% had children under the age of 18 living with them and 27.0% had a female householder with no spouse or partner present.
+About 23.6% of all households were made up of individuals and 11.1% had someone living alone who was 65 years of age or older.

+The census counted 5,823 families within the county.

+There were 9,437 housing units, of which 10.4% were vacant.
+Among occupied housing units, 74.1% were owner-occupied and 25.9% were renter-occupied.
+The homeowner vacancy rate was 1.5% and the rental vacancy rate was 4.8%.

 Media

 Butts County has one radio station: WJGA FM 92.1 and one local newspaper, the Jackson Progress-Argus.

 The county has gained attention in recent years as being a frequent backdrop for a number of movies and television shows.
 Most recently, the Netflix series Stranger Things made the Butts County city of Jackson, Georgia the backdrop of the show's fictional town of Hawkins, Indiana, turning the downtown area into a 1980s Indiana small town.
 In addition to the many buildings of the downtown that are visible in various scenes, the exterior of the Butts County Courthouse is featured, standing in for the Hawkins library.

 The fact that Butts County serves as the filming location for key events in the show has already led fans there after just two seasons.
 Other shows which have filmed in the area include The Originals, a television show, and a recent remake of Endless Love by Universal Studios.
 Beginning October 18, 2024, Butts County Sheriff's Office began being featured in the Reelz live television program "On Patrol: Live."